Semi-Dirac spin liquids and frustrated quantum magnetism on the trellis lattice: Symmetries and projective realizations

 Taken together with Eq.~\eqref{eq:generators}, this completely specifies the full symmetry group relevant for the trellis lattice.

-Lastly, we note that there exist specific combinations of symmetry operations under which any given lattice site remains invariant.
+Last, we note that there exist specific combinations of symmetry operations under which any given lattice site remains invariant.
 These combinations effectively act as the identity and are summarized below:

 where $\mathcal{O} \in \{T_1, T_2, \sigma_x, C_2\}$.